paarthenon/variant/docu/docs/use/grouping.md

 ### The Direct Approach

-The final result will be a simple JavaScript object.
+The underlying type of every variant module will be a simple JavaScript object.
 The keys of this object will be the names of the variant's types (its tags), and the values will be the tag constructors.
 You can make this object yourself.

 ```typescript
 export const Animal = {